-Ginkgo biloba has been traced back nearly 300 million years making it the oldest surviving tree species on earth!
+Ginkgo biloba, also known as Maidenhair, has been traced back nearly 300 million years making it the oldest surviving tree species on earth!
 The Chinese have used the plant medicinally for eons but many of the modern applications come from the research of German scientists.
 Ginkgo is a prescription herb in Germany.

 Ginkgo Biloba is especially good when combined with Panax Ginseng.

 Ginkgo extract has proven benefits to elderly persons.
 This ancient herb acts to enhance oxygen utilization and thus improves memory, concentration, and other mental faculties.
 The herbal extract has also been shown to significantly improve long-distance vision and may reverse damage to the retina of the eye.
 Studies have also confirmed its value in the treatment of depression in elderly persons.
 The ginkgo extract may provide relief for persons with headache, sinusitis, and vertigo.
 It may also help relieve chronic ringing in the ears known as tinnitus.

 In studies, Ginkgo biloba has been reported as demonstrating anti-oxidant abilities with improvements of the platelet and nerve cell functions and blood flow to the nervous system and brain.
 It has also been reported as reducing blood viscosity.
 It's ability to increase vascular dilation, may help reduce retinal damage due to macular degradation and may reverse deafness caused by reduced blood flow.